shahab5191/footprint-calculator/t-debt.md

 5- Modularization of Emission Calculation

 - The calculateEmission function should be moved to a separate module.
 Instead of being called directly inside the SideBar function, it should listen to state changes, promoting a more reactive and decoupled design.

+6- This app is not responsive yet
+- The project only works well with widescreen monitors and is not yet suitable for browsing on smaller screens like mobile